The Pagodas of Siem Reap

 Wat Aranh Sakor (វត្តអារញ្ញសាគរ)

-This peaceful wat has a unique temple in that it is mostly constructed of wood.
-The columns are concrete and also one of the few that have decoration with these featuring spirals.
-At the front of the temple is a large statue of a white elephant.
+This peaceful place has a unique pagoda, mostly constructed of wood while the spiral decorated outer columns are concrete.
+At the front of the temple is a wonderful large statue of a white elephant.
 Location: Several minutes out of the city center on the river road towards Tonle Sap.
 Read More

 Wat Brasat Kauk Chok (វត្តប្រាសាទគោកចក)

-At the front (eastern) entry to the Vihear, there is a well-kept garden which makes it quite attractive.
+At the front (eastern) entry to the pagoda, there is a well-kept garden which makes it quite attractive.
+It is another of the handful of pagodas that features a porched entry such as the next one on this list.
 Location: Bottom of Street 30, several minutes from city center.
 Read More

 Wat Pursat (វត្តពោធិ៍សាត់ ពោធិ៍ពីរដើម)